Masters in Theological Studies (MATS)

-Most students preparing for ministry pursue some type of graduate degree to help them further prepare for ministry.
-Traditionally, the Master of Divinity (MDiv) has been the standard degree, as it provides the most well-rounded and robust training for ministry.
-We offer a 72 hour MDiv, but for students that wish to pursue a more academically focused and shorter degree, our 36 hour MATS gives the core foundation desired by churches while also providing flexibility in course selection.
-We offer the majority of our classes in the evening, in classes that meet one night a week, so you can easily wrap your studies around your work commitments.
+Most students preparing for ministry pursue some type of graduate degree.
+The Master of Divinity (MDiv) has been the standard degree as it provides the most well-rounded and robust training for ministry.
+We offer a 72-hour MDiv, but for students who wish to pursue a more academically focused and shorter degree, our 36-hour MATS gives the core foundation desired by churches, while also providing flexibility in course selection.
+We offer the majority of our classes in the evening, in classes that meet one night per week, so you can easily wrap your studies around your work commitments.

-The majority of our students are pursuing a vocation of church ministry, and our ecclesially engaged faculty are well suited to help you in your preparation.
-Besides the variety of past church ministry experiences that we bring, many of our faculty are currently serving as pastors and interim pastors.
-At the same time, some of you might be considering a PhD as the next step.
-Many of our faculty, some with degrees from world-class research universities, are engaged currently in research and publishing.
+The majority of our students are pursuing a vocation of church ministry, and our ecclesially engaged faculty are well-suited to help you in your preparation.
+Besides the variety of past church ministry experiences that we bring, many of our faculty currently serve as pastors and interim pastors.
+At the same time, some of you might be considering a PhD.
+Many of our faculty, some with degrees from world-class research universities, are engaged in research and publishing.
 We have had a number of students complete further graduate study successfully at other well-respected programs, such as Duke University and Manchester University.
 The option to write a thesis is especially helpful for those looking in this direction.

-Besides the personal enrichment from studying the Bible, theology, and ministry with great faculty, graduates of the MATS program will be equipped for a variety of opportunities.
+Besides the personal enrichment from studying the Bible, theology and ministry with great faculty, graduates of the MATS program will be equipped for a variety of opportunities.
 The MATS degree can provide the educational framework needed for most ministry and teaching opportunities.
-In addition graduates may choose to pursue further education at the PhD level.
-If you are considering a PhD, a sister institution has drawn together a helpful description of the process of preparing and applying: Soooo … you want to get a Ph.D.?
+In addition, graduates may choose to pursue further education at the PhD level.
+If you are considering a PhD, a sister institution has drawn together a helpful description of the process of preparing and applying: “Pursuing a PhD.”
 In addition, Nijay Gupta has prepared a helpful book that describes the process in more depth: Prepare, Succeed, Advance.